psq/swapr/README.md

 So that you can also exchange STX with other tokens, a separate contract, `wrapr`, is also included, and can be used on its own.
 This contract will allow you to wrap STX into a fungible token, in a fashion similar to what `WETH` provides in the `ETH` world.

-__Important note:__ to run the integration tests, you need my custome version of Sidecar, see [instructions](https://github.com/psq/swapr#setup-with-sidecar) below.
+__Important note:__ to run the integration tests, you need my custom version of Sidecar, see [instructions](https://github.com/psq/swapr#setup-with-sidecar) below.
 This versions exposes the returned value from the transaction, which the current of version of Sidecar does not.

 ## Wrapr contract API